-This week, Microsoft ended support for Windows 8.1, or the final operating system tied to the glorious failure that was the Windows Phone.
+This week, Microsoft ended support for Windows Phone 8.1, or the final operating system tied to the glorious failure that was the Windows Phone.
 Microsoft’s quest to best Apple’s iOS, Google’s Android and others led to a lot of casualties — a $7 billion deal to buy Nokia gone awry and thousands of lost jobs — and some broken hearts on the part of Windows Phone fans.

 Count me in the latter camp.
 For close to two years I was a proud owner of the LG Quantum, a stubby, rounded smartphone with an excellent pull out keyboard — man I miss that keyboard — that was part of the initial Windows Phone 7 release in 2010.
 As I sit here, listening to George Michael’s Careless Whisper and reminiscing, I recall as a stubborn 20-something refusing to get a new phone after I basically shattered the screen.
 I loved that phone way too much, and as a near-minimum wage worker too attached to my device who didn’t yet understand the importance of phone insurance, I didn’t want to pay up for a new one.